bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 5.5 Instance Variables in Mixins pp 79
+Ch 5.6 Inheritance, Mixins, and Design pp 80